Two Weeks (The Office): Synopsis

-Having submitted his two weeks' notice to Dunder Mifflin, Michael Scott (Steve Carell) begins goofing off and drinking around the office, while new company vice president Charles Miner (Idris Elba) plans to hire the new regional manager from the outside, for "obvious reasons."
+Having submitted his two weeks' notice to Dunder Mifflin, Michael Scott begins goofing off and drinking around the office, while new company vice president Charles Miner plans to hire the new regional manager from the outside, for "obvious reasons."
 The employees suggest that Michael start looking for another job.
 Michael is unworried at first, until he learns how poorly the economy is performing.
 He first tries Prince Paper, but they had been run out of business by Dunder Mifflin.
 After finding no available work, Michael decides to start his own paper company and unsuccessfully tries to convince others around the office to join him.
-When Charles catches Michael labeling Dunder Mifflin customer lists with his new company's name, he orders security guard Hank (Hugh Dane) to escort Michael from the building.
-Charles cuts off Michael's attempt to deliver parting remarks to the office, forcing him to leave immediately.
+When Charles catches Michael labeling Dunder Mifflin customer lists with his new company's name, he orders security guard Hank to escort Michael from the building.
+Charles cuts off Michael's attempt to deliver parting remarks to the office, forcing him to leave the office with immediate effect.
 Michael drives out of the parking lot, but is later spotted sneaking back into the building.

-The office has received a new copy machine, but it is not assembled, so Pam Beesly (Jenna Fischer) spends the day putting it together as the rest of the employees hassle and tease her.
+The office has received a new copy machine, but it is not assembled, so Pam Beesly spends the day putting it together as the rest of the employees hassle and tease her.
 She finally completes assembling it, but feels no satisfaction about it afterward, and comes to realize how underutilized and underappreciated she is at her job.
-Meanwhile, Angela Martin (Angela Kinsey) and Kelly Kapoor (Mindy Kaling) continue to flirt with Charles.
+Meanwhile, Angela Martin and Kelly Kapoor continue to flirt with Charles.

 Michael sneaks back into the office, crawling on the floor below the desks so Charles, who is sitting in the conference room, will not notice him.
 Michael grabs his customer list and makes a final desperate offer for the other employees to join him.
 Charles notices Michael and physically threatens him, prompting Michael to leave without the customer list.
 After Charles angrily closes the conference room door, Pam follows Michael out of the building, announcing that she is leaving with him.
 However, she tells Michael she wants to be a salesperson at his new company, not a receptionist.
-Michael agrees, then asks Jim Halpert (John Krasinski) if he wants to come with them, but he declines.
+Michael agrees, then asks Jim Halpert if he wants to come with them, but he declines.
 Pam and Michael leave together, feeling both exhilarated and apprehensive.

-At the end of the episode, Charles, who still knows very little about the employees at the Scranton branch, decides to make Kevin Malone (Brian Baumgartner) the temporary receptionist and make Stanley Hudson (Leslie David Baker) the office's "Productivity Czar," much to the surprise of both men.
+At the end of the episode, Charles, who still knows very little about the employees at the Scranton branch, decides to make Kevin Malone the temporary receptionist and make Stanley Hudson the office's "Productivity Czar," much to the surprise of both men.